 I am excited to share some very beginner-level steps to making a quilt.
 We’re going to move slow and simply through the quilt-making process from beginning to end.
 There will be a 10 week series, dissecting how to make a simple patchwork quilt.
 We’ll start today by talking about basic supplies.

 - Rotary Cutter – this tool is like a pizza cutter for fabric.
 The blades are very sharp and cut fabric quickly and accurately.
 There are many different sizes.
 I use the medium-sized cutter most and recommend this one for any beginners.
+My favorite is the Olfa Splash.

 - A Self-healing Cutting Mat – allows you to use the rotary cutter for cutting fabric.
 A printed ruler-grid can also help with measuring fabric pieces.
 Mats come in many different sizes, but an 18″ x 24″ mat is a good size to start with.

 - Seam Ripper – no shame here!
 Even the best of quilters/seamstresses stand by their seam ripper.
 I have at least 4 located strategically throughout the house because I use them so often.
+Any seam ripper will work, but my favorite is this Clover seam ripper.

-- Fabric - we’ll talk about this more in the future, but 100% Cotton is best.
+- Fabric – we’ll talk about this more in the future, but 100% Cotton is best.
+If you’re looking for a variety of good places to start – any of the sponsor buttons on my right sidebar are links to great online shops.
+I’d recommend any of them.